 The Mexican Army is a force with a mission - to help the poor and underprivileged peoples in remote towns and villages of the nation.

-The Mexican Army is a force with a mission - to help the poor and underprivileged peoples in remote towns and villages of the nation.
+Background: The Mexican Army is a force with a mission - to help the poor and underprivileged peoples in remote towns and villages of the nation.
 The training that the men of the Army receive is put to good use in places where medical care is a luxury, schooling a rarity, and the accepted services of large towns and cities, non-existent.

 The Mexican Army is said not to have any political bias nor any political ambitions.
 The Militia is, in fact, sub-divided into comparatively small units which are spread throughout the country.
 Its main objective, apart from its normal military role, is to help the poorer, less fortunate citizens who live in remote parts of the country.